How to delete Time Machine backups on Mac

 How to remove Time Machine local snapshots with Terminal

-Another method to remove old backup snapshots is to use a Terminal command line.
+Another method to delete old Time Machine backups is to use a Terminal command line.
 Here is how:

 1. Open Terminal.